Axenfeld–Rieger syndrome: Eye manifestations

+Extraocular manifestations

 In the case of pathologies that affect the extraocular organs, greater attention must be paid to anomalies in the cardiovascular system, since they represent the most worrying associations due to their repercussions at the systemic level.
 These are present in different structures that make it up, such as heart valve defects, the presence of Fallot's tetralogy, atrial septal defects or persistent truncus arteriosus.
 Other alterations described are craniofacial anomalies associated with hypoplasia of the midface, hypertelorism, telecanthus, maxillary hypoplasia, short nasolabial fold, thin upper lip and larger everted lower lip, which are typical facial characteristics although expressed in a variable way.
 Maxillary hypoplasia and poor tooth development produce a prognathic profile.
 Inspection of the oral cavity may show microdontia, hypodontia, oligodontia, and a thickened frenulum.
 The crowns of the anterior teeth may be conical or peg-shaped and the roots may be shortened, the gingival attachments may be reduced, and the enamel may be hypoplastic, contributing to poor dental health.
 There are other described associations such as umbilical, auditory, pituitary, psychomotor, size, urethral and anal anomalies as well as albinism.